Artist Statement

 Creative works that feature emotionally rich facial expressions, intentional body language, and monochromatic tones with saturated pops of color.
 A style inspired by realism, animation, and impressionism.

 Illustrating art that weaves realism, symbolism, and emotional depth into tangible examples of what healing can look like, how hard it can be, and the benefits of it.
-I naturally explore my own healing journey as a black woman breaking toxic generational cycles, and confronting toxic emotional habits.
+I naturally explore my own healing journey as a black woman breaking generational cycles, and confronting toxic emotional habits.

 I have been told, “Your art looks like how a hug feels,” seems to be what the world needs right now.